Diagnostic confirmation for Huntington disease (HD) in a symptomatic individual. Presymptomatic testing for adults with a family history of HD.

 Polymerase Chain Reaction/Fragment Analysis

-7-10 days after receipt of fully completed HD consent form
+Expected TAT begins at receipt of fully completed consent form.

 New York DOH Approval Status